bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		data Nonempty :: Int[1-*]

-An array is `Nonempty` when it has at least `1` up to any `*` number of elements. [^no-dependent-typing] In contrast to the fix length of arrays we can declare list as:
+An array is `Nonempty` when it has at least `1` up to any `*` number of elements. [^no-dependent-typing]

 #### Collections
 Two collection types are supported with special syntax but conceptually they are [behaviours](#behaviours).
+In contrast to the fix length of arrays collection are of a variable length that is unknown on type level.
 A `Sentence` is a _list_ of `Word`s of variable length.

 		data Sentence :: [Word]